ablomm/ablomm-cpu/README.md

 # Assembler

-The assembler has quite a bit of features inspired from high level languages such as C. By far the most advanced part of this project is the assembler, as I am a software guy more than a hardware one.
+The assembler has quite a bit of features inspired from high-level languages such as C and JavaScript.
+By far the most advanced part of this project is the assembler, as I am a software guy more than a hardware one.

 ## Key Features

 ### File Imports

-The assembler contains a fully fledged import and export system quite similar to JavaScript.
+The assembler contains a fully-fledged import and export system quite similar to JavaScript.
 Import aliasing, blob imports, and block-scoped imports are all supported.

 `lib/print.asm`: